 The trail goes along the hedgerows of what had once been agricultural fields when the farm was active, as well as into mature forest land.
-Nearly 100 trees are labeled and additional interpretive signs will be added in spring 2020.

 The Friends of Holcomb Farm maintain additional trails as well – more than 10 miles in total – some of which directly link to neighboring trails administered by the Granby Land Trust and McLean Game Refuge.

 To learn more about the planting and design of the Tree Trail, click here.